Leonardo DiCaprio's Success and Achievements in Timeline

 January 2013: Announced Acting Break and Starred in The Great Gatsby

-In 2013, Leonardo DiCaprio and Martin Scorsese earned the National Board of Review (Spotlight Award) for their collaborations.
+In 2013, Leonardo DiCaprio and Martin Scorsese's collaborations earned them the National Board of Review (Spotlight Award), considered career-defining moments for both of them.

 Loading Video...